jacobinmag/jacobin-core-functionality/readme.txt

     }
 ]
 ```

-= 0.1.8 September 16, 2016 =
-* [#36] Added translator user field to articles using
-* [#37] Changed interviewee and interviewer fields.
-Interviewee will used the authors field (which using co-authors plus).
-* Modified cover artist to use guest-author
-Note: Interviewer, cover artist and translators use a custom field pulling from the custom post type guest-author.
-REST API is returning in form of authors.

-= 0.1.7.1 September 16, 2016 =
-* [#38] Decreased question field height for interview articles

 = 0.1.6 September 4, 2016 =
 * Activated field settings that remove certain meta_boxes from posts and issues
 * Moved `lang` dir to `languages`